< Back to Program List

 B. Course Requirements

-1. A minimum of six (6) regular courses beyond the MS degree or 14 regular courses beyond the BS degree (including courses taken to satisfy major and minor requirements).
+1. A minimum of six (6) regular courses (18 regular graduate course credits) beyond the MS degree or 14 regular courses (42 regular graduate course credits) beyond the BS degree (including courses taken to satisfy major and minor requirements).
 The choice must have the prior approval of the designated faculty academic advisor.
 Any non-ESE course will need prior approval given by the Graduate Program Director before a student can register.

 2. ESE 697 Practicum in Teaching (3 credits) is required to satisfy the teaching requirement.
 Students must be G-5 status in order to take this course, i.e. be advanced to candidacy.